Tigerryttaren/M7002E-Computer-Graphics/src/assignment4/README.md

 ##### The Blueshifter
 This somberly *blue* rod has the power to shrink objects.
 As its red twin the name is inspired from the blueshift of the Dopplere ecceft on electromagnetic waves.
 Also known as The Shrinker.

+##### Light Swtich
+To the left of PAL9001 there is a very small switch on the wall.
+When the user walks up to it and pressed the **E** key, the light switches mode.

 ##### BioBoxes
 These small red boxes containing extremely hazardous biological waste can be tossed around in an playful manner, but cannot really be used as anything other than a building block.
 Use them to climb the larger yellow boxes!
 Fun!